Brian-Muchera/PassWordLocker/README.md

 # Password Locker

-Password locker is an aplication that allows a user to manage their password.
+Password Locker is an aplication that allows a user to manage their password.
 The application runs on the python terminal.
 The user can create an account and store their credentials.
 The user also has a choice to automatically generate a password.

 **BDD**
 The application allows the user to create an account